Anvi98/logistic_regression/README.md

 ### Task requirements

-There are really few libraries needed since I wanted to build from scratch the model.
-You will essentially need numpy, pandas, matplotlib, nltk (for pos_tagging) and spacy for lemmaization.
+There are really few libraries needed since I wanted to build it from scratch the model.
+You will essentially need numpy, pandas, matplotlib, nltk (for pos_tagging), and spacy for lemmaization.
 But if you want to run on the same environment as me, you can install the same packages I had for building this model using pip or pip3.

-Before installing the packages be sure to run in an virtual environment.
+Before installing the packages be sure to run in a virtual environment.
 If you don't know how to do it, just open the terminal in the folder where you want to start coding and run this:

 ```
    python -m venv env